Stan Grant (journalist): Early life and education

+Grant spent his high school years in Canberra at Ginninderra High.

 Career

 Journalism

 Grant has more than 30 years of experience working in broadcast radio and television news and current affairs.
 He spent several years as a news presenter on the Australian Macquarie Radio Network, Seven, SBS, along with a long-term stint at CNN International as a Senior International Correspondent in Abu Dhabi, Hong Kong and Beijing, before starting with the Australian Broadcasting Corporation (ABC).

 1990s–2012

 In 1994, as host of the Seven Network current affairs programme Real Life Grant won the Logie Award for Most Popular Current Affairs Programme.

 In 2007 he took on the role of co-presenter of the one-hour 6:30 pm SBS World News Australia bulletin, and also presented ABC Local Radio's Indigenous programme Speaking Out.
 In December 2007, Grant resigned from SBS World News Australia and was replaced by Anton Enus.

 In 2009 Grant was appointed UAE correspondent for CNN.
 Based in CNN's new Abu Dhabi news-gathering and production centre, Grant covered stories from both the UAE and the surrounding region and hosted the programme Prism.